aeveng/MentorPI-A1-development-starter-pack/README.md

-# MentorPI mecanum-wheel development starter pack
+# MentorPI A1 development starter pack
 This repository aims to provide a reasonable starting position for ROS2 development on the Raspberry Pi 5 based MentorPi robot platform from Hiwonder.
 Specifically, the version equipped with the mecanum-wheel drivetrain and the gimbal monocular camera (https://www.hiwonder.com/collections/raspberrypi-bionic-robot/products/mentorpi-m1?variant=41285892702295).

 ![Alt Text](images/mentor_Pi.jpg "RobotPicture")